goaop/framework/README.md

 ### 4. Create an aspect

 Aspect is the key element of AOP philosophy.
-And Go! library just uses simple PHP classes for declaring aspects!
+And Go!
+AOP library just uses simple PHP classes for declaring aspects!
 Therefore it's possible to use all features of OOP for aspect classes.
 As an example let's intercept all the methods and display their names: